On higher scissors congruence: Introduction

+\end{thm} This extends the known result that the lowest group $K_0(\Pol{E^n}{G})$ is rational when $G$ contains all translations.
+The rationality of the scissors congruence groups $\mc P(X) = K_0(\Pol{X}{I(X)})$ for non-Euclidean geometries is an open problem in general.

+\autoref{intro_translation_homology} demonstrates that the higher scissors congruence groups contain substantial arithmetic information about the real numbers.
+Indeed, this formula for the higher scissors congruence groups is closely related to Quillen's filtration of $\Omega^{\infty - 1}K(R)$ from \cite{quillen_fg}, which was recently used to show that $K_8(\Z) = 0$ \cite{sevkm}.

+The group homology in \autoref{intro_homology} is very difficult to compute, as evidenced by the fact that we only know $K_0$ for the geometries $H^1$, $H^2$, $S^1$, $S^2$, and $E^1$ through $E^4$.
+Still, the above theorems provide ample motivation to extend these calculations further.
+It may be that the higher $K$-groups of low-dimensional geometries are more tractable than $K_0$ of $E^5$.

-Let $\PT(X)$ denote the homotopy colimit of all of the nonempty subspaces of the geometry $X$, modulo the homotopy colimit of the proper nonempty subspaces of $X$.
-This is a complex whose reduced homology is concentrated in a single degree, where it gives the abelian group $\Pt(X)$.
+We next describe the central result that makes these computations possible.
+Define the {\bf polytopal Tits complex} $\PT(X)$ to be the homotopy quotient of the geometry $X$ by the homotopy colimit of all its proper subspaces.
+This is a space whose reduced homology is concentrated in a single degree, where it gives the abelian group $\Pt(X)$.
+This is a variant of the Solomon-Tits theorem \cite{solomon_tits} that we prove in \autoref{our_st}.

 The tangent bundle $TX$ of the geometry $X$ passes to a vector bundle on $\PT(X) \setminus \{*\}$, which is enough to define a reduced Thom spectrum